Ecoggins has an MBA in global management from the University of Phoenix and a Bachelor of Arts in political science from CSU.

 Communication Is Key

 In this age of globalization, workplaces are increasingly integrated.
 This makes communication and cross-cultural understanding more crucial for everyone, including executives, business leaders, workplace managers, and employees.
-In order to develop skills as communicators, we must gain practical knowledge of the factors that make communication across cultures succeed or fail.
-According to experts in the field, some of those factors include:
+To develop skills as communicators, we must gain practical knowledge of the factors that make communication across cultures succeed or fail.

 - Cultural identity